statisticsnorway/dapla-dev/content/en/docs/data-conversion/converter-apps/converter-app-config.md

     ]
 ```

 The above will apply the `fpe-fnr` function on all properties with a "document path" that ends with `folkeregisteridentifikator` or `foedselsEllerDNummer`.
-The `fpe-fnr` takes 1 argument (the pseudonymization secret named `secret1`).
+The `fpe-fnr` takes one argument (the pseudonymization secret named `secret1`).